-- Login authorization keeps unauthorized users from gaining access to the repository; - Privileges limit ability to execute special methods affecting the basic functioning of the system (for example, the methods that reclaim storage space); and - Object level security allows individual users, specific groups of users, and all users to have read, write, or no access to each object in the repository.
+- Login authorization keeps unauthorized users from gaining access to the repository; - Privileges limit ability to execute special methods affecting the basic functioning of the system (for example, the methods that reclaim storage space); and - ▶ Object level security allows individual users, specific groups of users, and all users to have read, write, or no access to each object in the repository. - Description Object Filtering provides further object level security, by allowing you to control the transmission of each object to a remote cache.
+This features is only available with X509 logins, which include additional security for Gems running on insecure remote nodes.
+See the GemStone/S 64 Bit X509-Secured GemStone System Administration Guide for more information.